browsh-org/browsh/SETUP_DEV_WIN.md

 # How to set up the build environment for Browsh on Windows

 This guide is for those who want to set up the build environment on Windows Command Prompt or Powershell.
-Since some of the shell scripts are needed to set up the environment, you can just use **Git Bash** to run these scripts.
+Setup depends on running shell scripts.
+You can use **Git Bash** to run those scripts.

 ## Setting up Go, NodeJs, and GOPATH

 Download and install Go for Windows at [Go download page](https://golang.org/dl/).

 Download and install NodeJs for Windows at [NodeJs download page](https://nodejs.org/en/download/)